pingcap/tiup/README.md

 ```
 The tiup is a component management CLI utility tool that can help to download and install
 the TiDB components to the local system.
 You can run a specific version of a component via
-"tiup <component>:[version]".
+"tiup <component>[:version]".
 If no version number is specified, the latest version installed
 locally will be run.
 If the specified component does not have any version installed locally,
 the latest stable version will be downloaded from the repository.
 You can run the following
 commands if you want to have a try.